Technical aspects of hemodiafiltration

 - University Medical Center, Utrecht, The Netherlands

-Hemodiafiltration (HDF) is a form of renal replacement therapy that utilizes convective rather than diffusive clearance.
-Compared with hemodialysis, HDF allows increased clearance of larger-molecular-weight toxins.
-Some, though not all, studies have suggested that HDF is associated with improved clinical outcomes.
+Hemodiafiltration (HDF) is a form of renal replacement therapy that utilizes convective in combination with diffusive clearance, which is used in standard hemodialysis.
+Compared with standard hemodialysis, HDF removes more middle-molecular-weight solutes.
+Some, though not all, studies have suggested that HDF is associated with improved clinical outcomes, providing adequate convection volumes are achieved.

 - Tattersall JE, Ward RA, EUDIAL group.
 Online haemodiafiltration: definition, dose quantification and safety revisited.
 Nephrol Dial Transplant 2013; 28:542.